Manage Lake Datasets

 You will now be able to select this new Dataset by using its identifier in a Cribl Lake Destination or Cribl Lake Collector.

-Only Organization Owners or Admins can add or modify Cribl Lake Datasets.
+Only Organization Owners or Admins can add (above) or modify (below) Lake Datasets.

 - Confirm with Save.

-If you choose to change an existing Dataset’s retention period, this affects all data in the Dataset.
+If you change the retention period of an existing Lake Dataset, this affects all data in the Dataset.

 If you increase the retention period, data currently in the Dataset will adopt the new retention period.